mmccool/ndss-wot-sec/README.md

     sudo apt-get install texlive-full
 ```
 This installs a full version of TeXLive which is quite large;
-you will need a couple of GB of disk.
+you will need at least 3GB of free disk space.

 ## Compile Paper
 After installation, you will be able to compile the paper with